-c.
-Communicate with parents/guardians through the District newsletter, web site, or other methods regarding the LEA plan and the opportunity to provide input. d.
-Provide copies of working drafts of the LEA plan to parents/ guardians in an understandable and uniform format and, to the extent practicable, in a language the parent/guardians can understand.
+- a.
+Establish a district-level committee including parent/quardian representatives from each school site to review and comment on the LEA plan in accordance with the review schedule established by the Board of Education. - b.
+Invite input on the LEA plan from other District committees and school site councils. - c.
+Communicate with parents/guardians through the District newsletter, web site, or other methods regarding the LEA plan and the opportunity to provide input. - d.
+Provide copies of working drafts of the LEA plan to parents/guardians in an understandable and uniform format and, to the extent practicable, in a language the parent/guardians can understand.

-e.
-Ensure that there is an opportunity at a public Board meeting for public comment on the LEA plan prior to the Board's approval of the plan or revisions to the plan.

-f.
-Ensure that school-level policies on parent involvement address the role of school site councils and other parents/ guardians as appropriate in the development and review of school plans.

-2. Provide coordination, technical assistance, and other support necessary to assist Title I schools in planning and implementing effective parent involvement activities to improve student academic achievement and school performance.
-(20 USC 6318)
+- e.
+Ensure that there is an opportunity at a public Board meeting for public comment on the LEA plan prior to the Board's approval of the plan or revisions to the plan. - f.
+Ensure that school-level policies on parent involvement address the role of school site councils and other parents/quardians as appropriate in the development and review of school plans. - 2.
+Provide coordination, technical assistance, and other support necessary to assist Title I schools in planning and implementing effective parent involvement activities to improve student academic achievement and school performance.

-a.
-Assign person(s) in the District office to serve as a liaison to the schools regarding Title I parent involvement issues.

-b.
-Provide training for the principal or designee of each participating school regarding Title I requirements for parent involvement, leadership strategies, and communication skills to assist him/her in facilitating the planning and implementation of parent involvement activities.

-c.
-Provide ongoing district-level workshops to assist school site staff and parents/guardians in planning and implementing improvement strategies, and seek input from parents/guardians in developing the workshops.

-d.
-Provide information to schools about the indicators and assessment tools that will be used to monitor progress.

-3. Build the capacity of schools and parents/guardians for strong parent involvement.
-(20 USC 6318)

-The Superintendent or designee shall: (20 USC 6318)

-a.
-Assist parents/guardians in understanding such topics as the State's academic content standards and academic achievement standards, State and local academic assessments, the requirements of Title I, and how to monitor a child's progress and work with educators to improve the achievement of their children.

-(cf. 6011 - Academic Standards)

-(cf. 6162.5 - Student Assessment)

-(cf. 6162.51 - Standardized Testing and Reporting Program) (cf. 6162.52 - High School Exit Examination)

-b.
-Provide materials and training to help parents/guardians work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parent involvement.

-c.
-Educate teachers, student services personnel, principals, and other staff, with the assistance of parents/guardians, in the value and utility of parent/guardian contributions and in how to reach out to, communicate with, and work with parents/guardians as equal partners, implement and coordinate parent/guardian programs, and build ties between parents/guardians and the schools. (cf. 4131 - Staff Development) (cf. 4231 - Staff Development) (cf. 4231 - Staff Development)
+- a.
+Assign person(s) in the District office to serve as a liaison to the schools regarding Title I parent involvement issues. - b.
+Provide training for the principal or designee of each participating school regarding Title I requirements for parent involvement, leadership strategies, and communication skills to assist him/her in facilitating the planning and implementation of parent involvement activities. - c.
+Provide ongoing district-level workshops to assist school site staff and parents/guardians in planning and implementing improvement strategies, and seek input from parents/quardians in developing the workshops. - d.
+Provide information to schools about the indicators and assessment tools that will be used to monitor progress. - 3.
+Build the capacity of schools and parents/quardians for strong parent involvement.
+The Superintendent or designee shall: - a.
+Assist parents/quardians in understanding such topics as the State's academic content standards and academic achievement standards, State and local academic assessments, the requirements of Title I, and how to monitor a child's progress and work with educators to improve the achievement of their children. - b.
+Provide materials and training to help parents/guardians work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parent involvement. - c.
+Educate teachers, student services personnel, principals, and other staff, with the assistance of parents/quardians, in the value and utility of parent/quardian contributions and in how to reach out to, communicate with, and work with parents/quardians as equal partners, implement and coordinate parent/guardian programs, and build ties between parents/guardians and the schools.

-(cf. 4331 - Staff Development)